 A shareholder who owns beneficially 25% or more of the outstanding securities of the Fund is presumed to "control" that Fund as defined in the 1940 Act.
 Such control may affect the voting rights of other shareholders.
-As of the date of this SAI, no shareholder owns of record or beneficially 5% or more of the outstanding shares of each class of the Fund.
-As of the date of this SAI, the Trustees and officers of the Trust as a group owned less than 1% of any class of the Fund's shares.
+The following table provides the name and address of any person who owns of record or beneficially 5% or more of the outstanding shares of each class of the Fund as of January 31, 2024: